rsperberg/foundation-titles-hand/README.md

 A font based on the <a href="https://github.com/rsperberg/foundation-logo" title="Jump to Foundation Logo repo"> Foundation Logo</a> is also in progress, and a <a href="https://github.com/rsperberg/foundation-screen" title="Jump to Foundation Screen repo">font</a> based on the type design seen on computer screens in Foundation is planned.

 To install Foundation Titles on an iPhone or iPad, use the command “Install (for iOS)” at <a href="https://2ttf.com/JbTu7kcPduW" title="Jump to 2ttf.com/JbTu7kcPduW">2ttf.com/JbTu7kcPduW</a>.
+You may have to use Safari for this to work.